Cybalist247/cybersecurity-week2-labs/README.md

 ![Zenmap topology](./PM5-zenmap/screenshots/4-topology.png)

 **Note:** Only 2 hosts appeared in the scan — consistent with a Wi-Fi network using client/AP isolation, which prevents connected devices from seeing each other.

 ---

-## Full Report

-See [`Week2_Project_Report.docx`](./Week2_Project_Report.docx) for the complete write-up with all screenshots, command outputs, and analysis of how each tool's findings could be used by an attacker during the reconnaissance phase of a penetration test.

----